khorh/websites-rae-chastain/src/components/README.md

 - The breakpoints are based on Bootstrap v5.0 as defined in https://getbootstrap.com/docs/5.0/layout/breakpoints/ and implemented in src/styles/mixins.scss

-- Factor of x1.25 for small, x1.5 for medium and x1.75 for large screens.
+- In general, factors of x1.25 for small, x1.5 for medium and x1.75 for large screens are used in scss files.